wlads/reefpoints/source/posts/2014-10-24-kss-your-styleguide.md

 ![Two KSS Styleguides](/images/kss-styleguide-examples.jpg)

 **KSS isn't magic.
-It's not going to create the styelguide for you.** You still have to do a lot of custom configuration and coding.
+It's not going to create the styleguide for you.** You still have to do a lot of custom configuration and coding.
 Coding the styleguide starts with commenting your CSS.
 You have been leaving helpful comments for future developers all along, right?
 KSS [defines a syntax](http://warpspire.com/kss/syntax/) for these comments:

 ```sass
 // Short description of the element to be documented